Skip to Main Content

 Audio Generators

-This includes tools like AIVA and Soundful.
-They are designed for audio generation tasks.
-They are often broken down in to different sub-types including those that facilitate voice generation/cloning, those that generate music, and finally general audio generation types.
+This includes tools like AIVA, Boomy, SoundrawElevenLabs, Soundful and Otter.AI.
+They are designed for audio generation or processing tasks.
+They are often broken down in to different sub-types including those that facilitate voice generation/cloning, those that facilitate transcription (e.g. meeting notes), and those that generate music or sound effects.
 Prompts might take the form of text, musical notes, melodies or chord progressions, or audio samples or excerpts.
 They train on audio data and through this process they can generate new audio that has the style and characteristics of the data they were trained on.

 Video Generators